embiimob/p2fk.io/README.md

 ## What does it do?

-Sup!? encodes messages, user profiles, and digital objects (NFTs) directly into blockchain transactions using the **Pay-To-Fake-Key (P2FK)** technique — no sidechains, no tokens, no third-party servers.
+Sup!? encodes messages, user profiles, and digital objects (NFTs) directly into blockchain transactions using the **Pay-To-Future-Key (P2FK)** technique — no sidechains, no tokens, no third-party servers.
 P2FK.IO reads that on-chain data through the Sup!?
 CLI and makes it available via a clean HTTP API with an interactive Swagger UI at `/API`.

 ---